docker-suite/alpine-runit/Readme.md

 ## ![](https://github.com/docker-suite/artwork/raw/master/various/pin/png/pin_16.png) A cron service

 A cron service is included, however it is not enable by default.
-To enable if, just create the file enable in /etc/service.d/cron : `touch /etc/service.d/cron/enable`
+To enable it, just create the file `enable` in /etc/service.d/cron : `touch /etc/service.d/cron/enable`
-Add your cron file into /etc/crontabs and it will automatically be added to /etc/crontabs/root
+Add your cron file into `/etc/crontabs` and it will automatically be added to `/etc/crontabs/root`
 An example can be found in the [example folder](https://github.com/docker-suite/alpine-runit/tree/master/.example).

 ## ![](https://github.com/docker-suite/artwork/raw/master/various/pin/png/pin_16.png) An example

 Have a look at the [example folder](https://github.com/docker-suite/alpine-runit/tree/master/.example).
-You'll find out how to create an image based on dsuite/alpine-runit
+You'll find out how to create an image based on [dsuite/alpine-runit][alpine-runit]

 This example image contains:
 - An initialisation scripts: `/etc/runit/init.d/00-echo.sh`